Amal1707/DSandAlgos_in_javascript/README.md

 # javascript-projects
-This repository holds javascript related contents
+This repository holds javascript version of datastructures and algorithms